jchristopher/searchwp-live-ajax-search/readme.txt

 == Changelog ==

 = 1.0.2 =
+* Resolved an issue where hitting Enter/Return prevented the search query from being passed to the results page
 * Fixed potential false positive for DOING_AJAX (props justinsainton)
 * Removed unnecessary call to get_the_ID() in the default results template (props justinsainton)
 * Added escaping to permalink and post type name in the default results template (props justinsainton)